phpbrew/Onion/README.md

 Onion is able to generate a PEAR2-compatible package.xml file from a very simple config file, you can release your PEAR package very quickly!

+Onion is not target to replace other package manager, its target is to make current PEAR ecosystem easier.

 Let's keep hard long PEAR package.xml away! :-)

-* We are still in development, patches, feature requests are welcome!
-This utility is in alpha development, config spec might change.
+( We are still in development, patches, feature requests are welcome!
+This utility is in alpha development, config spec might change. )

 The minimal spec file